Bali Institute presents

 - Celebrate Nyepi in rich cultural immersion with local Balinese people and witness the once in a lifetime Ogoh Ogoh festival of giant statues parading through the village streets

-- Meet Agung Rai, founder of ARMA Museum and hear him talk about the philosophy of Balinese culture and traditions
+- Meet founder of ARMA Museum and hear him talk about the philosophy of Balinese culture and traditions as he guides you on a private tour.

 - Sunrise boat ride above a gorgeously restored coral reef